conduktor/conduktor-docs/docs/platform/get-started/troubleshooting/public-api.md

 `/-/healthy` on port `9090`

-Return a status 200 with response `Prometheus Server is Healthy.` if Prometheus is running
+Returns a status 200 with response `Prometheus Server is Healthy.` if Prometheus is running

 ```shell title="cURL example"
 curl -s "http://localhost:9090/-/healthy"